 Surefire forend is bright, reliable, compact and very easy to use.

 3. Tactical Magazine Follower

-As you may know, it is important to have a reliable magazine follower because this is the part of a firearm which pushes the ammunition rounds toward the breech of the gun.
-That way, the rounds can get loaded into the chamber as soon as the shooter is ready.
-Behind the magazine follower is also a spring which is responsible for providing tension to the follower as it moves the rounds in place.
+As you may know, it is important to have a reliable magazine follower because this is the part of a firearm which pushes the shotshells inside of the magazine tube.
+That way, the rounds can be feeded on the carrier and to the chamber as soon as the shooter works the forend.
+Behind the magazine follower is also a spring which is responsible for providing tension to the follower as it moves the shotshells in place.